What Should You Do After a Car Accident?

 Obviously, the first step, after a collision, is to check yourself and your passengers for signs of injury.
 After that, you should call law enforcement officers and, if necessary, emergency medical personnel.

 You should avoid discussing the accident with any other parties who were involved.
-Write down any details, contact your insurance agency, and make an appointment to talk to a New York car accident lawyer as soon as possible.
+Write down any details, contact your insurance agency, and make an appointment to talk to our New York City car accident lawyers as soon as possible.

 The first few minutes are crucial